 This new adaptation turns a pretty staid three-act into a fast-moving two-act and keeps the action moving -- along with everything else.

-Hamilton's original play is in the public domain in Canada, at least for now, and so this adaptation can happen, at least for now.
-Don't hesitate, though!
-Changes to the copright laws are coming!
+Hamilton's original play is in the public domain in Canada and so this adaptation can happen!

 One evening, when Jack has gone out, a stranger appears with a strange story to tell.
 Bella is not losing her mind -- and her husband is definitely not the man she thinks he is.